 POSSIBLE CAUSES ANALYSIS POSSIBLE SOLUTION

-Central heating pressure is too low. → Yes Top off the central heating system until the central heating pressure is between 1 and 2 bar.
+Central heating pressure is too low. → Yes ↓No Top off the central heating system until the central heating pressure is between 14.5 and 29 psi (1 and 2 bar).

 The flue is blocked. → Yes Check the flue.